dbt-labs/dbt-project-evaluator/README.md

 The default behavior for limiting the relationships calculated in the `int_all_dag_relationships` model differs depending on your adapter.

-- For Bigquery & Spark/Databricks, `int_all_dag_relationships`, the maximum DAG path length is set by the `max_depth_dag` variable, which is defaulted to 9.
+- For Bigquery & Spark/Databricks the maximum distance between two nodes in your DAG, calculated in `int_all_dag_relationships`, is set by the `max_depth_dag` variable, which is defaulted to 9.
+So by default, `int_all_dag_relationships` contains a row for every path less than or equal to 9 nodes in length between two nodes in your DAG.
 This is because these adapters do not currently support recursive SQL.
-- For all other adapters `int_all_dag_relationships` by default contains a row for every single path between two nodes in your dag.
+- For all other adapters `int_all_dag_relationships` by default contains a row for every single path between two nodes in your DAG.
 If you experience long runtimes for the `int_all_dag_relationships` model, you may consider limiting the length of your generated DAG paths.
-To do this, set `generate_all_dag_paths: false` and `max_depth_dag: {{ whatever limit you want to enforce }}` The value of `max_depth_dag` must be greater than 2 for all DAG tests to work, and greater than `chained_views_threshold` to ensure your performance tests to work.
+To do this, set `generate_all_dag_paths: false` and `max_depth_dag: {{ whatever limit you want to enforce }}`.
+The value of `max_depth_dag` must be greater than 2 for all DAG tests to work, and greater than `chained_views_threshold` to ensure your performance tests to work.

 ```yml
 # dbt_project.yml